sigma-epsilon/sigmaepsilon.math/docs/source/theory/linalg/index.rst

   (from an article -sadly- written by someone with a PhD in machine learning)
 - "A Tensor is a N-dimensional Matrix." (from a blog post on a popular educational website)
 - "A vector is a 1-dimensional tensor." (from a blog post on a popular educational website)
-- "A matrix is a vector of vectors." (from somewhere I don't remember)
+- "A matrix is a two-dimensional list of vectors." (from an article on Medium)
 - "Tensors are multi-dimensional arrays with a uniform type." (from the learning materials of a popular deep-learning library)

 When misconceptions like this become widespread, they can cause confusion in at least two